martlin2cz/nanotube-cms/README.md

 ### Create template

 Then choose one of the samples (recomended), copy its directory content into ROOT and - you can start to design your web!
+Hopefully you would only need to modify css styles.
+In the other case you would have to rub the Template class.

 When complete, you should delete everything starting with `_` (`$ rm -r _*`) from ROOT.

 ### Implement plugin